Child Development & Education (CDE)

 3 Units (LEC 48-54)

 This course is a general survey of children's literature from picture books to novels.
-Students will examine literary elements developed in poetry and prose for children, children's responses to books, the development of literature-based activities for children, genres of children's literature as well as literary approaches to the literature. *Cross-listed as LIT-131.
+Students will examine literary elements developed in poetry and prose for children, visual elements in picture books and graphic novels, genres of children's literature, and literary approaches to the literature.
+They will also explore issues such as censorship, social justice, equity, cultural diversity, and identity in a variety of children's texts. *Cross-listed as LIT-131.

 Recommended Preparation: ENGL-101.